aham-oudeis/Training/launch_school/RB170-Networking-Foundations/Notes/http_request_n_response.md

 # HTTP requests

 HTTP requests are sent by the client to the server.
-A HTTP reuqest contains the following parts:
+A HTTP request contains the following parts:
 1. Request line or start line
     * Method: GET, POST
     * Path: to identify the local resource in the server